Improved Tree Sparsifiers in Near-Linear Time: Improved Tree Cut-Sparsifier

 We prove this theorem in Section~\ref{section:refinement_phase}.
 In the rest of this section we show how to improve the cut-sparsifier result.

-Our construction begins with the merge phase (Theorem~\ref{theorem:merge_phase}) on $S = V$ with $\uptau = 1$.
+Our construction, see Algorithm~\ref{algo:alternating_construction}, begins with the merge phase (Theorem~\ref{theorem:merge_phase}) on $S = V$ with $\uptau = 1$.
 Then, we run the refinement phase (Theorem~\ref{theorem:refinement_phase}) on each of the resulting sub-clusters $S_i$, with $\sigma = |S|$.
-We proceed with the merge phase with $\uptau = 1$ on each resulting sub-cluster $S_{i,j}$, and then with the refinement phase on $S_{i, j, k}$, etc. In each subsequent run of the refinement phase, we choose $\sigma$ to be the size of the previous cluster created by a refinement phase, \ie{} the parent of the current sub-cluster (\eg, when running on $S_{i,j,k}$, we take $\sigma = |S_{i,j}|$, not $|S_{i, j, k}|$.).
+We proceed with the merge phase with $\uptau = 1$ on each resulting sub-cluster $S_{i,j}$ (i.e., the sub-clusters created from $S_i$ in the previous refinement step), and then with the refinement phase on $S_{i, j, k}$, etc. In each subsequent run of the refinement phase, we choose $\sigma$ to be the size of the previous cluster created by a refinement phase, \ie{} the parent of the current sub-cluster (\eg, when running on $S_{i,j,k}$, we take $\sigma = |S_{i,j}|$, not $|S_{i, j, k}|$.).
 Because $S_{i}$ is a sub-cluster created in a merge phase, it will satisfy $|S_{i}| \le \frac{2}{3}\cdot |V|$, ensuring the required condition on $\sigma$.
 We proceed recursively in this manner, running both stages on successively smaller clusters $S$, stopping when $|S| = 1$.
 Let $T$ be the resulting hierarchical decomposition.
 Note that because the merge phase reduces the size of the sub-clusters by a constant fraction, the depth of $T$ is logarithmic in $n$.

 We begin by re-introducing the relevant notation from Section~\ref{section:charging-scheme}.
-As per Corollary~\ref{cor:equiv-def-cut2}, we fix a cut $(B\subseteq V, W = V\setminus B)$ in $G$ and a valid demand state $P$ on $V$, which is $1$-respected by $T$.
-We work in the subdivision graph $G'=(V'\cup X_E, E')$.
+As per Corollary~\ref{cor:equiv-def-cut2}, we fix a cut $(U\subseteq V, W = V\setminus U)$ in $G$ and a valid demand state $P$ on $V$, which is $1$-respected by $T$.
+We work in the subdivision graph $G'=(V\cup X_E, E')$.
 We define for a cluster $S\subseteq V$, the corresponding cluster in the subdivision graph as $S'\defeq S\cup\{x_e\mid e\cap S\ge 1\}$ and let $G'[S']$ be the subdivision graph restricted to the set $S'$.
-We let $(B' = B\cup \{x_e \mid e\cap B \ge 1\}, W' = V'\setminus B')$ be the cut corresponding to $(B,W)$ in $G'$.
-We will charge the edges $E(B', W')$ in $G'$ to cover the demand $\dem_{P'}(B', W')$, where $P'$ will be the appropriate demand state on $G'$.
+We let $(U' = U\cup \{x_e \mid e\cap U \ge 1\}, W' = V'\setminus U')$ be the cut corresponding to $(U,W)$ in $G'$.
+We will charge the edges $E(U',W')$ in $G'$ to cover the demand $\dem_{P'}(U',W')$, where $P'$ will be the appropriate demand state on $G'$.